sliljegren/1L-3NErrors/README.md

  ---

+1. Dependencies
-1. Running the script
+2. Running the script
-2. Dependencies
 3. Using only `function_aberr.py`

  ---

+## 1. Dependencies

+To run the script we suggest setting up a virtual environment with python and install the version of packages used to develop the machine learning models.
+For more information about virtual environments see [the documentation](https://docs.python.org/3/tutorial/venv.html).

+This script uses the following dependencies:

+    pandas==1.1.3
+    numpy==1.19.3
+    scikit-learn==1.0.2

+Before using these need to be installed.

-## 1. Running the script
+## 2. Running the script

-### 1.1 Prepare the input file
+### 2.1 Prepare the input file

 The input file contains information about the lines for which the 1D LTE - 3D non-LTE abundance errors `aberr` are calculated and has the following syntax